bradleyboyuyang/Trading-System/README.md

 ## Service Architecture

 <img src="./imgs/serviceflow.png" width="750">

-Data flow into the trading system through `Subscribe()` that calls `OnMessage()`, transmit among different service components through `ProcessAdd()`, and flow out of the system through `Publish()`.
+Data flow into the trading system through `Subscribe()` that calls `OnMessage()`, transmits among different service components through `ProcessAdd()`, and flows out of the system through `Publish()`.

 ### Connector

 Connectors can be subscribe-only or publish-only, or both.
-A input file connector can both `Subscribe` data from outside data source and `Publish` data to a socket with specified host and port.
-An inbound connector can then subscribe data from the socket and flow data into the trading system through calling `Service.OnMessage()`, or publish data to outside source using `Service.Publish()`.
+An input file connector can both `Subscribe` data from outside data sources and `Publish` data to a socket with a specified host and port.
+An inbound connector can then subscribe data from the socket and flow data into the trading system by calling `Service.OnMessage()`, or publish data to outside source using `Service.Publish()`.

 ## Client-Server Pattern

 <img src="./imgs/clientserver.png" width="700">
-The whole system follows a client-server pattern through asynchronous I/O. The program consists of four client programs that subscribes external data and publish to TCP sockets, and a main server program running six servers simultaneously using multi-threading.
+The whole system follows a client-server pattern through asynchronous I/O. The program consists of four client programs that subscribe to external data and publish to TCP sockets, and a main server program running six servers simultaneously using multi-threading.
 Data flows into the trading system through connectors from connectivity source (e.g. a socket, database, etc).

 ### Socket-based Communication
-Communication between different components is based on socket to ensure real-time, low-latency and high-throughput.
+Communication between different components is based on sockets to ensure real-time, low-latency and high throughput.
 Six servers are running simultaneously, with four (price, market, trade, inquiry server) listening to TCP sockets from `localhost:3000` to `localhost:3004` and flow data into the system, and two (steaming and execution server) publishing data to TCP sockets `localhost:3004` and `localhost:3005`.